Make the most of summer with our guide to some of the best things to do for kids and families in and around Greater Houston for summer 2023.

 - Houston Arboretum & Nature Center in Memorial Park | FREE – Kids of all ages will enjoy a day at the Arboretum at Memorial Park, where they can trek along miles of trails, get a lesson in aquatic animals, express their creative side with the Art in the Outdoors program, enjoy family activities, and explore what nature has to offer.
 Parking fees may apply; parking is free on Thursdays.
 Open daily 7am to dusk.

-- Hitting Galveston’s Beaches – Galveston Island has all you need for a fun family outing, complete with crashing waves and sandcastle building, across more than 32 miles of beaches for you to enjoy.
-Stake out a spot at Stewart Beach, have a picnic on the West End, sun soak up some rays while sunbathing along the seawall.
-Plus, you can head into historic Galveston for even more things to do.
+- Hit up Galveston’s Beaches – Galveston Island has all you need for a fun family outing, complete with crashing waves and sandcastle building, across more than 32 miles of beaches for you to enjoy.
+Stake out a spot at Stewart Beach, have a picnic on the West End, and soak up some rays while sunbathing along the seawall.
+Plus, you can head off the coast and enjoy historic attractions, indoor destinations and more things to do.

-- Typhoon Texas in Katy – Slap on the sunscreen and head to Typhoon Texas for a float down the lazy river, a splash around at the Gullywasher, a thrilling ride down water slides, fantastic food, and time to relax with a refreshing beverage.
-Check out some of their summer events to maximize your good time. $44.99; $32.99 for ages 65 and up and children under 48″; some discounts may apply depending on day of visit.
-Monday to Thursday 10:30am to 6pm; Friday to Sunday 10:30am to 7pm.
+- Typhoon Texas in Katy – Slap on the sunscreen and head to Typhoon Texas for a float down the lazy river, a splash around the Gullywasher, a thrilling ride down water slides, fantastic food, and time to relax with a refreshing beverage.
+Check out some of their summer events to maximize your good time. $54.99; $34.99 for ages 65 and up and children under 48″; some discounts may apply depending on day of visit.
+Hours vary.

 - Showboat Drive-In Theater in Hockley – Fill up the car and head to this longtime classic drive-in theater, about 35 miles northwest of Houston.
 Showings include popular new releases and family-friendly films.
 Tickets can be purchased online in advance and concessions can be ordered through the FanFood app.
 Times vary.